 The philosophy of getting the sound represented by notes in vocal music is as follows: By practice, the name and sound of the notes become intimately associated; the instant the name of the note is conveyed to the mind, the ear anticipates the sound; anticipation produces desire; desire, will; will, intent; intent, effort; effort brings into action the vocal organs, which produce the sound.
-In the former way, all this has to be got by counting five lines and four spaces; in the latter, by the shope of the note.
-With a glance of the eye, the shope is seen, and name ascertained; instantly all the other faculties act, and we hear the sound.
+In the former way, all this has to be got by counting five lines and four spaces; in the latter, by the shape of the note.
+With a glance of the eye, the shape is seen, and name ascertained; instantly all the other faculties act, and we hear the sound.
 It is then perfectly logical that, if we can, by the use of one organ, sight, convey to the mind that which brings all the faculties and organs instantly into action which produce sound in vocal music, it is far better than that system by which, after seeing, we have to go through the labor of calculation to bring them into action.
 Every music teacher knows how difficult it is for his pupils to sing the round notes.
-They cannot count the lines and spaces to get the names of the notes, and keep the time, all at once; and many give up in despair; but give them the character notes, by which they can know the name of the notes by their shape, and they learn rapidly.
-Having no trouble to get the names, they give more attention to the time, emphasis, accent, etc., etc. The round notes teach nothing which is not taught by the use of seven-shaped notes.
-But the shaped notes do teach what the round notes no xor.
+They cannot count the lines and spaces to get the names of the notes, and keep the time, all at once; and many give up in despair; but give them the character sotes, by which they can know the names, they give more attention to the time, emphasis, accent, etc., etc. The round notes teach nothing which is not taught by the use of seven-shaped notes.
+But the shaped notes do teach what the round notes po yor.